r4victor/my_django_docker_project_template/README.md

 # my_django_docker_project_template

-This repo is a blueprint for Django + Postgres + Gunicorn + nginx + Docker web projects to be deployed on a single VPS.
+This repo is a blueprint for Django + Postgres + Gunicorn + nginx + Docker web projects to be deployed on a VPS.

 ## Overview